Let’s Make a Joyful Noise!

 Band

 Music is definitely a hands-on experience at St. Mark’s.
 Children as early as preschool learn to appreciate music by playing different instruments.
-In 3rd and 4th grade students learn to play the recorder.
+In 4th grade students learn to play the recorder.
 In 5th-8th grade, our students learn to play a band instrument.
 Students choose to play flute, clarinet, saxophone, trumpet, trombone, baritone, or percussion.
 Some instruments are school-owned while some students supply their own.
 Concert participation occurs during the annual Christmas program and the End of the Year Spring Concert.